Current projects

 USeEO – Custom EO Tools for Resilience Management in Poland

 This project aims to develop and validate a set of customized Earth Observation (EO) derived information products to support the different stakeholders working in the resilience sector in Poland and verify the utility and benefits resulting from the use of these products.
+The consulted end-users have identified the following areas of interest to be addressed within this project:

 - detection of damages in the area of crisis situation,